QUICK LINKS

 1. Naturally occurring local remedies

 form the basis of medical spas, health resorts and spa facilities.
 Naturally occurring local remedies are the basis to differentiate between several types of spas and health resorts such as mineral spas and thermal spas, peloid, spas at the seaside and in a healthy climate and Kneipp spas.
 A formal structure of this kind and to such an extent cannot be found in all countries.
 In some countries a structure is also part of being recognized (by the state).
-Here the common objective must be to establish a standardized structure in order to create more transparency on the European market.
+Here the common objective must be to establish a standardized structure in order to create more transparency on the European market.2.
+The recognition of spas, health resorts and spa facilities

 should be generally recognized by the state and on a legal basis.
 This recognition should not only be based on the local natural remedy, but has to include the entire health resort or facility with all its specific and therapeutic offers.
 The present credo and the respective conditions in the different countries form the basis for the recognition.